 In order for your car to be able to push out some power, it needs to have a clean and steady stream of fuel coming in through the fuel injectors.
 A very common sign of a bad fuel filter is when you begin to notice that your car is not driving as efficiently as it normally does, in terms of power and torque.
 Most of the time, car owners are very aware of the normal state of their car, so identifying a lack of engine power can be rather easy to point out.

-Often, when your car’s engine power is reduced, the ECU restricts the output of the engine in order to protect it.
+Often, when your car's engine power is reduced, the ECU restricts the output of the engine in order to protect it.
 When this happens, a check engine light will likely pop up.
-Let’s using bluetooth obd2 scanner to find the code.
+Using bluetooth obd2 scanner will find the code, click here to read more to know about that

 A bad fuel filter is not the only sign of an engine’s lack of power, so be sure to check for other problems such as bad fuel injectors, or a faulty airflow sensor.